-See what our friends from Untapped Cities have to say about the 8 Disappearing Districts and Neighborhoods of NYC!
+See what our friends from Untapped New York have to say about the 8 Disappearing Districts and Neighborhoods of NYC!

-Our friends from Untapped Cities posted a great article about the districts and neighborhoods that are disappearing in NYC!
+Our friends from Untapped New York posted a great article about the disappearing districts and neighborhoods in NYC!
 Since we love to learn about the city’s history, we want to share the great work they’ve done!

 Plus, maybe if we write about them here too, we are able to keep their story and their tradition alive!

-Read the full post and breathtaking nostalgic pictures!!!
+Read the full post at Untapped New York’s website and breathtaking nostalgic pictures!!!

 1) Music Row was located on 48th Street between 6th & 7th Avenue.
 If you were a musician in New York City, this area was the place to go.
 Whether it was rock & roll, R&B, punk, classical, jazz or whatever, this once thriving block was a one stop shopping for any instrument, sheet music and instrument repair.

 2) The Meatpacking District, located west of 9th Avenue and south of 14th Street, once housed 250 slaughterhouses and packing plants.
 By 1930 it produced the third largest volume of dressed meats in the country.

 3) Bookseller’s or Book Row was an area of used book stores located on 4th Avenue from 8th Street to 14th Street that had 48 bookstores.
 This mecca for second hand books started in the 1890’s and lasted until the late 1960’s.